 Collector Preferences and Aesthetic Revival

-Collectors place greater emphasis on aesthetics and craftsmanship.
-Skeleton dials, exhibition casebacks, vintage-inspired details, and slimmer bezels continue to gain popularity.
-Demand for smaller and unisex case sizes also grows, especially among female collectors.
+Collectors emphasize aesthetics and craftsmanship.
+Skeleton dials, exhibition casebacks, vintage-inspired guilloché, slimmer bezels, and smaller/unisex case sizes (36–39 mm) continue to gain popularity — especially among female collectors.

 Rising Expectations for Accuracy and Performance